rancher/docs/content/rancher/v2.x/en/security/hardening-2.3.5/_index.md

 ### Configure Kernel Runtime Parameters

-The folowing `sysctl` configuration is recommended for all nodes type in the cluster.
+The following `sysctl` configuration is recommended for all nodes type in the cluster.
 Set the following parameters in `/etc/sysctl.d/90-kubelet.conf`:

 ```
 vm.overcommit_memory=1